 Gary Player completed a hat-trick of Champion Golfer titles at Royal Lytham & St Annes, having won his first Open at Muirfield in 1959 and his second at Carnoustie in 1968.

-A quarter of a century after his first major win, he had added an eighth and was showing he still had an abundance of enthusiasm and dedication to produce his very best golf.
+Fifteen years on from his first major win, he had added an eighth and was showing he still had an abundance of enthusiasm and dedication to produce his very best golf.

 He was the fourth player after Ben Hogan, Arnold Palmer and Jack Nicklaus to win the Masters and The Open in the same year.